squishedfox/squishedfox-com/_docs/education/TCM Academy/osint/README.md

+---
+title: OSINT
+layout: page
+parent: TCM Academy
+has_children: true
+permalink: /education/tcm-academy/osint/
+---

 # Open Source Intelligence (OSINT) Course

 ## Summary

-Provide ways to invistigate commercial businesses and individuals uses free and open tools on the internet.
+Provide ways to investigate commercial businesses and individuals uses free and open tools on the internet.

 All information is passively gained, meaning that it is achieved through simple looking through websites and tools.
-No penatration testing has been or is being done.
+No penetration testing has been or is being done.

 ## Resources

 - Tracelabs - Helps find missing people through OSINT.
 All proceeds goes to a good cause.
-- Innocent Lives Foundation - Helps track child preditors and help find missing kids.
+- Innocent Lives Foundation - Helps track child predators and help find missing kids.
 - Alethe Dennis on Twitter
 - https://twitter.com/c_3pjoe
 - https://twitter.com/AletheDenis